phuchoang2603/phuchoang-sbs/content/posts/self-hosted-network-design.md

 ![](https://i.ibb.co/DP4jbkXw/image.png)

+I also plan to learn how to set up VLANs for additional security and a separate environment, but that requires a managed switch, which is kinda expensive.
+For now, it has done an awesome job of being a router, giving IPs and helping the clients connect to the internet.
+But it also needs to provide DNS for the client devices too.

 ## Blocking Ads and Local DNS
 On the DNS side, I initially used an `AdGuard` local server hosted directly on the `Xiaomi CR6608` to provide DNS for clients.
-But after running it for a while for my family, I found out that my device couldn't hold up under all the load, so it constantly went down.
+But after running it for a while for my family, I found out that my device couldn't hold up long when multiple devices trying to connect; it kept restarting after experiencing too much load.
 And also, when I wanted to go out, if I wanted to get the same DNS setup as when I was at home, I needed to configure a lot more to get it working.

 So in the end, I chose to use `NextDNS` as my primary DNS solution.
 With [luci-app-nextdns](https://github.com/nextdns/nextdns/wiki/OpenWRT) in the `OpenWRT` packages, my router gets the profile ID for my `NextDNS` profile and then advertises it so that every client can also have it.
 What's more, I can still configure my iPhone to have an HTTPS DNS Profile for `NextDNS` when I go outside.